brainboxdotcc/DPP/docpages/advanced_reference/docs_style_standards.md

 All subpages should be added like so: `* \ subpage <page_name>`, with the space between `\` and `subpage` removed.

-## Page Titles and file Names
+## Page and File Names

-The naming convention for this follows the same style convention as our code docs (snake case), so you should title pages and name files something like: `name_of_page`.
+The naming convention for page names follows the same style convention as our code docs (`snake_case`), so you should name pages and files something like `name_of_page`, with `.md` added to the end of the file name.

 \note There are pages that do not follow this format, **please do not change them**.
-This is explained in the section below.
+This is explained in the **Renaming Files** section.

+## Page Titles

+Page titles shouldn't be mistaken with page names!
+Page titles are the, sometimes, long-ish titles you see in the navbar on the left of the docs page or at the top of each page when you view it in a web browser.
+Try not to make these too long (80 chars is the max limit but reach for less) as it's a bit daunting seeing a long title!

-## Renaming files
+## Renaming Files

 Renaming `.md` files is something that shouldn't really be done unless you have a very good reason.
 Changing it harms our SEO, meaning google will get a bit confused.

-Changing images or files inside "example_code" is more acceptable, however, still shouldn't be done without reason.
+Changing images in the `images` folder or files inside the `example_code` folder is more acceptable, however, still shouldn't be done without reason.

 ## Referencing Other Pages